-The Company has received annual confirmation of independence from each of Independent Non-Executive Directors pursuant to Rule 5.09 of the GEM Listing Rules and all of them are considered to be independent.
+The Company considered that all Independent Non-Executive Directors are independent in accordance with the factors set out in Rule 5.09 of the GEM Listing Rules.

 PERMITTED INDEMNITY PROVISIONS

 Pursuant to the Company's articles of association, every Director shall be entitled to be indemnified out of assets of the Company against all losses or liabilities incurred or sustained by him/her about the execution of the duties of his/her office or otherwise in relation thereto.
 The Company has arranged appropriate Directors' and Officers' liability insurance coverage for the Directors and officers of the Group.